AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Uncommon side effects that may show up in blood tests:

-- increase in the levels of certain substances in the blood ( enzymes ) produced by the liver.
+- increased levels of certain substances in the blood ( enzymes ) produced by the liver.

 They may affect up to 1 in 1,000 people

-- a skin rash that may blister and look like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge - erythema multiforme).
+- skin rash that may be blister-like and look like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge - erythema multiforme).

 → If you notice any of these symptoms, contact a doctor immediately .